Solving the Millionaires Problem¶

 # billion USD here)

-export JEFFS_NET_WORTH_ID=$(java -jar cs.jar amphora create-secret 177 -t billionaire=Jeff)
+export JEFFS_NET_WORTH_ID=$(java -jar cs.jar amphora create-secret 177 -t billionaire=Jeff -t accessPolicy=carbynestack.def -t authorizedPrograms=ephemeral-generic)

-# And another one for Elon
+# And a secret for Elon

-export ELONS_NET_WORTH_ID=$(java -jar cs.jar amphora create-secret 151 -t billionaire=Elon)
+export ELONS_NET_WORTH_ID=$(java -jar cs.jar amphora create-secret 151 -t billionaire=Elon -t accessPolicy=carbynestack.def -t authorizedPrograms=ephemeral-generic)

 We can check the secrets have been created using: